 In 2004, eleven years prior to the JADA study, the American College of Obstetricians and Gynecologists (ACOG) advised that X-ray exposure from a single procedure does not result in harmful effects on a fetus.
 An article from earlier this year published in Dentistry IQ breaks down the ACOG’s rationale in simple terms.

 All of this research points to one unanimous conclusion: regular dental care during pregnancy is safe for fetuses, and beneficial to the overall health of expecting mothers.
-These days, obstetricians and dentists alike encourage mothers to continue receiving necessary dental care for the duration of their pregnancies.
+These days, obstetricians and dentists alike encourage mothers to continue receiving necessary dental care.
 Undergoing regular dental cleanings can even reduce the risk of transmitting harmful bacteria between mothers and their unborn children.

 Want to learn more about this or any other concerns you might have about your dental health or family dental care?
 Please feel free to give us a call to schedule a consultation with the devoted staff at Modern Family Dental Care in the Charlotte area.
 We look forward to hearing from you.